KeYProject/key-docs/docs/UsingKeyBook.md

 while performing proof tasks.

-*This chapter is meant for being read with the \keysystem\ up and running.* We want to explore the system *together* with the reader, and reflect on whatever shows up along the path.
+*This chapter is meant for being read with the KeY system up and running.* We want to explore the system *together* with the reader, and reflect on whatever shows up along the path.
 Downloads of KeY, particularly \keyversion, the release version related to this book, are available on the project page, \KeYURL.
 The